kubevirt/community/design-proposals/vm-pool.md

 ## VM Naming

 By default, VM names are generated from the VMPool’s name by appending the VMPool’s name with a sequential unique postfix.
 This is similar to how pods are generated from a StatefulSet’s name.

+Here is an example of how the VMPools sequential postfix will work in practice.

+Starting with a VMPool that has 3 VMs.

+my-vm-1
+my-vm-2
+my-vm-3

+During scale-in (replicas:2), my-vm-2 is removed, which results in the set looking like this.

+my-vm-1
+my-vm-3

+On the next scale-out event, the VMPool is going to search sequentially to fill any gaps before appending new sequence numbers.
+If the VMPool's replica count is set to 4 (replicas:4), the new set will fill in the missing my-vm-2 and create a new my-vm-4

+my-vm-1
+my-vm-2 (recreated from previous state if ScaleInPreserveState=offline my-vm-3
+my-vm-4 (newly provisioned)

 ## State Preservation during Scale-in